asmitks/asmitks.github.io/research.md

 title: Research
 ---

 I am also an undergraduate researcher.
-Primarily my research interest has been at the intersection of Machine Learning, Deep Learning, and social-systems(analysis, security etc.) and biology.
+Primarily my research interest has been at the intersection of Machine Learning, Deep Learning, social-systems(analysis, security etc.) and biology.
 You can check my work on  [Research Gate](https://www.researchgate.net/profile/Asmit_Kumar_Singh)
 ## 2020